jooolia/gsoc_Rcy3_vignettes/recreating_enrichment_map_vignette.md

                   enrichmentsDataset1 = enr_file,
                   pvalue = "1.0",
                   qvalue = "0.00001",
-                  #expressionDataset1 = exp_file,
+                  expressionDataset1 = exp_file,
                   similaritycutoff = "0.25",
                   coeffecients = "JACCARD")
+# Note there was a problem with the expressionDataset1 type files and it has been fixed in https://github.com/BaderLab/EnrichmentMapApp/issues/153 so when I update the Enrichment Map it should work.

-## no graph is returned, just the connection to the graph
+## No graph details is returned, just the connection to the graph
+## so that it can be manipulated in Cytoscape via R.
 EM_1 <- setEnrichmentMapProperties(cy,
                                   "build",
                                   em_params)